Think Tank Airport Takeoff V2.0 Review

 I stumbled across the Airport Takeoff V2.0, and I thought the concept of having a backpack and a roller in 1 was astounding!
 Keep scrolling to read my review.

-If you are interested in purchasing one of Think Tank's products, please follow the link below to receive a free Think Tank product as well as free shipping (over orders of $50.00). *Unfortunately this offer only works for USA customers.
-Purchase from this link
+If you are interested in purchasing one of Think Tank's products, please follow the link below to receive a free Think Tank product as well as free shipping (over orders of $50.00). *Unfortunately this offer only applies to USA customers.
+Purchase from this link.

 How much can it fit?

 In a word - plenty!
 Think Tank is known for its brilliant designs that incorporate storage compartments for everything you require when on the go.
 According to the manufacturer, the backpack can accommodate a lens as large as a 400mm f/2.8, two standard bodies and assorted lenses.
 Given my previous experience with owning the Think Tank Streetwalker Hard Drive, I discovered that you can fit more into these bags than what is advertised.

 For example, after having read reviews on this backpack, I was concerned that a 500mm lens would not fit at all.
 The reason the Airport Takeoff V2.0 isn't advertised for anything bigger than a 400mm, is that the retractable handle interferes with the the main storage compartment area.
 Upon receiving the bag, I immediately began configuring the interior, and to my pleasant surprise, the 500mm f/4L II was a match (note the hidden 2x III below the lens).
 Now to be clear, the lens did protrude out a bit, which made zipping up the bag a bit more difficult at the lower extremities.
 The bag was also slightly bulkier from a profile view.
 Nevertheless, whilst traveling, I did not encounter any discomfort or problems with the pictured layout.